 A concentrated review of sentence writing, this course emphasizes sentence combining, basic mechanics and paragraph writing.
-Various forms of written business communication will be covered in Business English I including effective composition of letters and electronic communications.

 OA 105L Business English I Lab

 OA 110 Keyboarding I

 In this course, students learn beginning typing and 10-key skills.
 The objectives are for students to learn how to type by touch and how to take a timed keyboarding test for accuracy and speed.